Sam-Sims/spotify-art/README.md

 Danceability converted to amplitude by: ![Imgur Image](https://imgur.com/6OYNWvZ.gif)

-Energy converted to closeness of x-axis spikes by energy^2.5
+Energy converted to freq spikes by energy^2.5